A PDF version of the article can be found here.

 A linguistic text from c.
 1967, published in the chapter The Visible Forms of the Valar and Maiar in part three of The Nature of Middle-earth (pp. 241–5), mentions the Common Eldarin stem √phan-, noting “its very ancient application to clouds <…> as (partial) veils over the blue sky, or over the sun, moon, or stars”.

 Text 2 of the chapter The Making of Lembas in part three of The Nature of Middle-earth (p.
 296), dating from c.
-1968, mentions the existence of “dim sunlight” during the Great Journey.
+1968, attributes the diminished virtue of the Western Corn during the Great Journey to the “dim sunlight” (another reference, it seems, to the darkening of the world by Melkor).

 The Problem of Ros (c.
-1968) mentions the Menelrond, the great throne hall of Thingol and Melian, whose high arched roof was adorned with silver and gems set in the order and figures of the stars in the great Dome of Valmar in Aman (The Peoples of Middle-earth, p.
+1968) describes the Menelrond, the great throne hall of Thingol and Melian, the high arched roof of which was adorned with silver and gems set in the order and figures of the stars in the great Dome of Valmar in Aman (The Peoples of Middle-earth, p.
 371).
 It is not quite clear what is meant here by “the Dome of Valmar”, but Christopher Tolkien equates it with the Dome of Varda mentioned in Myths Transformed.
-If that is true, then the word Valmar in this case must stand for the land of the Valar as a whole, usually called Valinor, as it does in the concluding lines of Galadriel’s lament according to Tolkien’s explicit statement in The Road Goes Ever On (p.
+If that is true, then the name Valmar in this case must stand for the land of the Valar as a whole, usually called Valinor, as it does in the concluding lines of Galadriel’s lament according to Tolkien’s explicit statement in The Road Goes Ever On (p.
 70).
 In any case, another more transparent reference to the Dome of Varda occurs in a discussion of the Eldarin article dating from 1969 or later, where Tolkien explains that the words tintilar i eleni in Galadriel’s lament refer to “those stars that adorned or shone through the transparent roofs of the Domes of Varda, which were not all visible stars, nor in fact the actual stars of the firmament of the outer world” (Parma Eldalamberon 23, p.
 133).
-Curiously, the words “the Domes of Varda” in this passage seem to refer to the roofs of the domed halls of Manwë and Varda, but the idea of the lesser firmament over Valinor is still present.
+Curiously, the words “the Domes of Varda” in this passage seem to refer to the roofs of the domed halls of Manwë and Varda upon Taniquetil (which is not necessarily a contradiction – see the note on the word telluma in The War of the Jewels, p.
+399), but the idea of the lesser firmament over Valinor is still present.

 Even more hints of the new cosmology can be found in Tolkien’s latest narratives, which contain some references to the change of the time of day, which imply the existence of the Sun at the time when it could not yet exist within the framework of the old cosmology.
 The Shibboleth of Fëanor (c.
 1968) tells the story of the burning of the ships at Losgar: